apecloud/kubeblocks-addons/examples/postgresql/README.md

 kubectl exec -it pg-cluster-postgresql-0 -n default -- patronictl list
 ```

-If you want to create a postgresql cluster of specified version, set the `spec.componentSpecs.serviceVersion` field in the yaml file before applying it:
+If you want to create a PostgreSQL cluster of specified version, set the `spec.componentSpecs.serviceVersion` field in the yaml file before applying it:

 ```yaml
 apiVersion: apps.kubeblocks.io/v1